knightm400/startup/README.md

 * **Header, footer, and main content body.**
 * **Navigation elements** - I formated the navigation bar so that it fits the theme nicely.
 I have links to my different pages with the current page highlighted in bright white.
 When you hover over a link, it will turn a light blue that fits the theme of the website.
 I also have a link to my GitHub repositor page at the top left of the page.
 * **Responsive to window resizing** - I formatted my website so that it'll look good with window resizing as well as when it is opened on a phone device.
+* **Application elements** - I have many application elements such as the game buttons, leaderboard, and login field.
+My 5x5 grid is also an example of an application element.
+* **Application text content** - My navigation links, instructions on how to play, and login instructions are all examples of how I have used application text content.
+* **Application images** - I have included a maze background in my How To Play page.